 About Karli Yoga

-I work with a broad range of people including sports enthusiasts, people suffering with physical ailments such as; tension, pain, general wear and tear, injury and mis-alignment, as well as mental Imbalances; Anxiety, stress, insomnia, depression, trauma… Yoga is a integrative practice that can help aid the healing process for both mind (Cognitive) & body (Somatic) in a profound way.
+I work with a broad range of people including sports enthusiasts, people suffering with physical ailments such as; tension, pain, general wear and tear, injury and mis-alignment, as well as mental Imbalances; anxiety, stress, insomnia, depression, trauma… Yoga Therapy is an integrative practice that can help aid the healing process for both mind (Cognitive) & body (Somatic) in a profound way.

 Seeking relief from my ailment, I was introduced to the physical benefits of yoga.
 Yoga helped strengthen and improve flexibility around my knee joints, as well as other joints of the body.
 Practising yoga allowed my body to embark on a repair process that has restored me to full health.